mrigya97/SQL/SQL Project 2/readme.md

 Employee:-

-employeeId(PK) - ID number assigned to each employee employee_name - Names of the employees employee_emailId - Email address of the employee joining_date - Date of joining the company tenure - For how long they are working with the company
+employeeId(PK) - ID number assigned to each employee, employee_name - Names of the employees, employee_emailId - Email address of the employee, joining_date - Date of joining the company, tenure - For how long they are working with the company

 Customer:-

-customerId(PK) - ID number assigned to each customer customer_nmae - Names of the customer customer_emailId - Email address of the customer age - Age of the customer membership_type - Type of membership customer bought account_no (FK) - Fincorpez account number of the customer employeeId (FK) - Each customer has been assigned under one employee of the company for the customer support and services. employeeId from       Employee table
+customerId(PK) - ID number assigned to each customer, customer_nmae - Names of the customer, customer_emailId - Email address of the customer, age - Age of the customer, membership_type - Type of membership customer bought, account_no (FK) - Fincorpez account number of the customer, employeeId (FK) - Each customer has been assigned under one employee of the company for the customer support and services. employeeId from       Employee table

 Customer_Accounts:-

-account_no(PK) - Fincorpez account number of the customer account_name - Name of the bank to which the customer bank account is linked to the Fincorpez debit card membership_id (FK) - membershipId from Membership Table cashback_percent - Percentage of cashback on each transaction which will be made by the customer bankId - Account number of the bank account to which customer has linked their Fincorpez debit card
+account_no(PK) - Fincorpez account number of the customer, account_name - Name of the bank to which the customer bank account is linked to the Fincorpez debit card, membership_id (FK) - membershipId from Membership Table, cashback_percent - Percentage of cashback on each transaction which will be made by the customer, bankId - Account number of the bank account to which customer has linked their Fincorpez debit card